HewlettPackard/hpe-sd-cloud/kubernetes/examples/prometheus/README.md

 **If you have already deployed a database, you can skip this step!**

-For this example, we bring up an instance of the `edb-as-lite` image in a K8s Pod, which is basically a clean EDB Lite image with an `enterprisedb` user ready for Service Director installation.
+For this example, we bring up an instance of the `postgres` image in a K8S Pod, which is basically a clean PostgreSQL 11 image with a `sa` user ready for Service Director installation.

-**NOTE**: If you are not using the k8s [enterprise-db](../enterprise-db) deployment, then you need to modify the [sdsp-grokexporter.yaml](./grokexporter/sdsp-grokexporter.yaml) database related environments to point to the used database.
+**NOTE**: If you are not using the K8S [postgres-db](../postgres-db) deployment, then you need to modify the [sdsp-grokexporter.yaml](./grokexporter/sdsp-grokexporter.yaml) database related environments to point to the used database.

 The following databases are available: